 The Hippo signaling pathway regulates a multitude of biological processes including cell proliferation, apoptosis, differentiation, tissue homeostasis, and stem cell functions.
 This axis has been recently listed as one of the top 10 signaling pathways altered in human cancer.
 Its role in modulating cell growth and proliferation is mediated by the activation of Yes-associated protein 1 (YAP1) and transcriptional co-activator with PDZ-binding domain (TAZ).
 Under low cell density conditions, YAP1/TAZ translocate to the nucleus, bind to various transcription factors including TEA domain (TEAD) family of transcription factors, and drive the expression of genes associated with cell proliferation and differentiation.
 If hyperactivated due to disruptions in the Hippo pathway, this upregulation in gene transcription leads to uncontrolled cell growth, transformation, and cancer development.

 Research into the Hippo pathway is limited due to technical difficulties in the precise study of the transcriptional networks downstream of YAP1 and TAZ.
 For example, simultaneous downregulation of YAP1 and TAZ is needed to observe an effect on cancer progression.
 Furthermore, there are numerous effectors to the Hippo pathway, not limited to transcription factors.
 To overcome these difficulties, researchers at the National Cancer Institute (NCI) have developed a genetically encoded, fluorescently labeled peptide inhibitor of YAP1/TAZ which specifically targets its interactions with TEADs (named TEAD-inhibitor or TEADi).
 TEADi consists of various TEAD binding domains, including those of YAP1 and TAZ, modified for efficient inhibition.
 Using this inhibitor, NCI researchers have studied the functions of the Hippo pathway in the epidermis and in squamous cell carcinoma.
+NCI is continuing to develop this inhibitor to improve its stability and potency.

 Considering that the Hippo pathway constitutes one of the top signaling pathways altered in human cancer, disruption of YAP1/TAZ-TEAD complexes has become a main target to suppress oncogenic activity.
 TEADi can be used to dissect the TEAD-dependent and independent roles of YAP1/TAZ signaling and aid in the discovery of improved targeting strategies for this pathway.
 In conclusion, TEADi is a valuable research tool for studying YAP1/TAZ and the Hippo pathway in cancer and other pathologies, with improved advantages that include rapid and simple inhibition of TEAD transcription and specific blockage of nuclear events mediated by both YAP1 and TAZ without affecting structural or cytoplasmic functions of these proteins.